bjwongw/CS3500-ObjectOrientedDesign-MusicPlayer/src/cs3500/music/README.txt

         it).
     - Recoded various methods in the model class due to the above changes (namely the new data representation and addNote behavior).
-    - Changed the Note class so that it is immmutable after instantiation.
+    - Changed the Note class so that it is immutable after instantiation.
 Once instantiated, the data cannot be corrupted by access to their fields (which we provide).

 +--------------------------------------------------------------------------------------------------+